 ASML aims to maintain a lean back office function utilising outsourcing arrangements where flexibility is required or greater efficiency can be achieved.
 As a mid-sized business in a single location, ASML is able to expand and contract as market conditions dictate.
 Through the use of specific outsourcing ASML maintains an appropriate support function commensurate with its underwriting capacity.
-We continue to invest in actuarial and risk management resources, seeking to ensure that the discipline we aim for in underwriting is matched by the intensity of scrutiny given to pricing, reserving and second line of defence activities.
+We continue to invest in actuarial, risk management and data management resources in order to ensure that the discipline we aim for in underwriting is matched by the intensity of scrutiny given to pricing, reserving and second line of defence activities.

-Lloyd's has begun to roll out its electronic placement platform (PPL).
-ASML has embraced this change and is in position to benefit from the enhancements it brings.
-Lloyd's provided a target percentage of business for processing through PPL and ASML have comfortably exceeded this threshold.
+Lloyd's has rolled out its electronic placement platform (PPL).
+ASML has embraced this change and is benefitting from the enhancements it brings.
+Lloyd's provides a target percentage of business for processing through PPL and ASML have comfortably exceeded this threshold in 2019.